Why Weekend Property Seminars Won't make you a Millionaire Investor

 Because, when you out viewing a property you might be interested in you can brush up on your investment property checklists in your car before you go in.

-As you can appreciate this is very different to trying to remember what you have been told in the past, particularly if you are going back many months.
+As you can appreciate this is very different from trying to remember what you have been told in the past, particularly if you are going back many months.

 Ok, this isn't always true.
 There are free property investment seminars that you can go to.
 But mostly seminars can cost a lot of money to attend.